doomsquadairsoft/d3vice-xbee-gateway/README.md

 ## Setup

-The gateway computer will need two environment variables set.
-This can be done using environment variables in your shell, or configured in an `.env` file.
-The first variable is the URL to the DooM HQ server, `D3VICE_GAMESERVER_ADDRESS`.
-The second is the filesystem path to the USB device that is the XBee radio, `XBEE_USB_DEVICE`.
+The gateway computer will need on environment variable set.
+This can be done using environment variables in your shell, or configured in an `.env` file. `D3VICE_GAMESERVER_ADDRESS` is the URL to the DooM HQ server.
 Here is an example .env file--

 ```
 D3VICE_GAMESERVER_ADDRESS=http://hq.doomsquadairsoft.com:5000
-XBEE_USB_DEVICE=/dev/ttyUSB1
 ```

 ## Running